bumptech/nitro/docs/nitro.md

 int nitro_runtime_stop();
 ~~~~~~

-Stops the nitro thread, cleans up all memory, etc.
+Stops the Nitro thread, cleans up all memory, etc.

 This function must not be called until all sockets are
 `nitro_socket_close`ed and destroyed.

 For TCP sockets (which have a linger value), this means it is only safe to